How to Use Sewing Patterns

 We have two types of PDF patterns available: Pre-2020, which have been published before 2020, and Post-2020, which have been published or updated during or after 2020.
 See the details section of the pattern to find out the type of your pattern.

 The contents of printed sheets are always bordered by a thin black frame.
 If this frame is not visible on all edges of your printed sheet, it has not printed correctly.
-Please see 'Using layered PDF patterns' above for detailed printing instructions.
+Please see 'Home printer settings for a PDF pattern' above for detailed printing instructions.
 Cut the right and the bottom edge away from each individual sheet along the edge of the frame.
 Then, tape the sheets together by connecting them according to the number and letter combinations (1A to 1A and so on), with the edges of the frame facing each other.
 For example, start by taping all horizontal rows together, then continue by adding the vertical rows.
 Trace the pieces from your assembled pattern onto tracing paper.

 After printing your pattern, arrange the sheets according to the image on the cover page of the pattern sheet.
 The right bottom corner of each sheet is numbered and labeled with the product name – this way you can always check the correct order of the sheets.
 Cut off one long and one short border marked on the edge of each sheet.
 Cut the same long and short side of each paper and tape or glue the sheets together so that you link the uncut side to the cut side next to it.
 It is the easiest and fastest to first link all vertical or horizontal rows and then assemble the other direction.
 Cut and assemble the pattern sheets as carefully as you can to keep the proportions of the pattern correct.